 Freelance Platforms

 You can also hire developers online using modern hiring platforms.
 There are a myriad of marketplaces where you can find potential employees.
-We will focus on the primary ones, such as Toptal, Upwork, and Freelancer.
+We will focus on the primary ones, starting with Toptal and Upwork, along with Freelancer for entry-level roles.

-Toptal is known for its rigorous vetting process and serves as the ultimate online tool to hire JavaScript developers.
+Toptal is known for its rigorous vetting process and is one of the go-to platforms for finding senior JavaScript developers.
 Only 3% of all applicants become a part of their talent pool.
 Although the harsh screening process demonstrates their portfolio’s excellence, it also drives up the costs.
-Toptal might be a good choice if you need an exceptional mind to generate new ideas, not a typical middle or senior developer.
+Toptal might be a good choice when you need an exceptional mind to generate new ideas.

 Upwork is more inclusive than Toptal and does little to zero vetting.
 It has an algorithm that only checks whether the profile is complete and relevant.
 This means that you will have to do the vetting yourself.

-Freelancer does not do any screening and lets anyone in.
+Freelancer doesn’t do any screening and lets anyone in.
 It is a good platform to hire remote JavaScript developers who are just starting their careers, but it is unsuitable for middle or senior-level developers.

-Toptal and Upwork are the go-to solutions to hire freelance JavaScript developers.
+Toptal and Upwork are the go-to solutions for finding freelance JavaScript developers.
 If you would like to learn more about these services, their vetting processes, and pricing, look at the Toptal vs Upwork article.

 LinkedIn